Image

 Phase N/A

-Study Overview: This study is looking at kids who have had or will soon have a transplant, like a bone marrow or organ transplant.
-Researchers want to see if checking for viruses before the transplant can predict if the child will get sick from a virus after the transplant.
+This study is for kids under 18 who are getting a bone marrow (hematopoietic cell) or organ transplant.
+Researchers want to see if checking for viruses before the transplant can predict if the child will get a respiratory (breathing-related) virus infection within a year after the transplant.
+They will take a nose swab and blood sample when you join the study and again 100 days after your transplant.
+This helps them understand how the body fights these infections.

 Study details